South Africa has a well-developed regulatory standards regime that oversees the labeling and marking requirements.

 - Mining and Minerals

-Labeling and marking requirements pertain mainly to textiles, shoes, and bags, where a permanent label identifying the manufacturer and country of origin must be displayed.
+Specific Product Requirements Labeling and marking requirements also pertain to textiles, shoes, and bags, where a permanent label identifying the manufacturer and country of origin must be displayed.
 This process is administered by ITAC.
 Other controlled import items that are subject to pre-import approval (noxious chemicals, pharmaceuticals, bacteriological, nuclear/radioactive, and dangerous/volatile items) are imported by registered importers whose labeling and marking requirements are defined on an ad hoc basis during the product approval process.

 Safety Instructions It is common practice for retailers to insist that imported technical goods carry safety instructions or other user guides in the English language.
 Pictures and/or diagrams often supplement English user instructions.
 While liability laws and conventions in South Africa are not as onerous as in the United States, the retailer, wholesaler, and importer aim to reduce their liability to a minimum.
 South African legal practice follows the precepts of English Commercial Law, as well as Roman Dutch civil law.

 SA representations It is common for the user to indicate details of the official South African service agent for the product, and, less often, the importer of the product.
 This user instruction will also indicate the information about the South African warranty.